NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 W<sub>sup,j</sub>   = Supply air humidity ratio at the jth HVAC equipment

-${\sum\limits_{j = 1}^{{N_{i,HVAC}} F_{HVAC,j} {}/dot m_{sup,i,j} /left( T_{sup,j} - T_{z,i}/right)}$ 	= The total amount of moisture transfer from HVAC equipment to the ith node
+${\sum\limits_{j = 1}^{N_{i,HVAC}} F_{HVAC,j} \dot m_{sup,i,j} \left( W_{sup,j} - W_{z,i}\right)}$ 	= The total amount of moisture transfer from HVAC equipment to the ith node

 #### Calculation procedures

 The AirflowNetwork model is called first to calculate intrazone linkage air flows based on node temperatures and humidity ratios at the previous time step.
 The linkage loads are summarized based on each node with all incoming airflow, while any outgoing airflows from the node of the interest are excluded in the node energy and moisture balances.
 When the RoomAirModelAirflowNetowrk module is called, it summarizes internal gains at each node based on specification provided in the RoomAirflowNetwork:Node:InternalGains object, convective heat transfer from adjacent walls specified in the RoomAirflowNetwork:Node:AdjacentSurfaceList object.
 These load components are used in the predictor to predict system loads based on thermostat setpoint and supply fraction in the controlled zone node.
 In the corrector, the supply air conditions defined in the RoomAirflowNetwork:Node:HVACEquipment object are added.
 After all load components are assembled together, the node energy and moisture balance equations are solved.
 The node temperature and humidity ratio are calculated at the current time step.

 AirflowNetwork Model